OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 EventID=1000002
 ```

-If the response of the attacker’s request contains the same data (`“message”:”Event was deleted”`) the application is vulnerable.
+If the response of the attacker’s request contains the same data `{“message”:”Event was deleted”}` the application is vulnerable.

 #### Example 2